Is There Such A Grade As SI3 Clarity? August 7, 2018 – Posted in: Jewelry Blog

-An SI3 grade is given when the clarity of a diamond is not low enough to qualify as Included, in the opinion of the jeweler.
+Officially, an SI3 grade is given when the clarity of a diamond is not low enough to qualify as Included, in the opinion of the jeweler.
 This approach helps to sell diamonds that might otherwise appear unattractive due to having an I clarity grade.

 Because neither GIA nor almost all other diamond report providers use the SI3 grade, it’s difficult to outline exactly what level of inclusions it applies to.
 Given that it fills the gap between SI2 and I1, we have to assume that inclusions will be present, but that their visibility is in doubt.
 GIA separate SI and I grades by the terms “noticeable” and “obvious”.
 In SI1 and SI2 diamonds, inclusions are noticeable under 10x magnification.
 In I 1, I2 and I3, they are obvious and may affect both transparency and brilliance.